tmcalees-qlik/qs-ticket-mashup/README.md

 # Readme
 The configuration steps below assume you are running this code on a Qlik Sense Enterprise for Windows server.
-While you can certainly run this code on a seperate computer, you will need to export the certificates, move them to the computer running this project, and adjust any of the URLs referring to *localhost*.
+You can run this code on a seperate computer, but you will need to copy certificates from the Qlik Sense server, make edits to the *{root}/util/qlik-config.js* file, and update any URLs referring to *localhost* (these changes are not detailed in this readme).

 # Qlik Sense Configuration
 1. Create a new virtual proxy with the prefix of *ticket*